 After a show on the “Queen Mary,” two ladies came up to me to share their favorite part.
 They said they really liked the guy who was dressed as a World War II sailor.
 That wasn’t part of our show, nor did any males have access to the area where they saw the sailor, except me.
 And I was on stage.
 The only people near there were my partner, Becca Knight, and a female bartender.

 WMH: What should people expect at the upcoming séances at Winchester Mystery House?

 AS: We want people to feel closer to a place rather than feel fear.
 Here’s a woman who went through incredible loss that she never got over.
 There’s something to be said about the resonance of her grief.
 It’s not a spooky, scary place.

-Aiden will be unpacking his séance props at Winchester Mystery House on June 12, and July 17 for “Illusions of the Past,” a theatrical séance.
-Performances are at 7 p.m. and again at 9 p.m.
-You can buy tickets HERE.
+Aiden will be unpacking his séance props at Winchester Mystery House on February 14th and 15th for “Illusions of the Passed: Ghosts of Valentines,” a theatrical séance.